Insidious: Out of the Further: Production

 In May 2024, Sony Pictures reported that a sixth Insidious film was in development.
-In September 2025, it was announced that Jacob Chase would direct the film and co-write the script with David Leslie Johnson-McGoldrick.
-Lin Shaye, Amelia Eve, Maisie Richardson-Sellers, Sam Spruell, Island Austin, and Laura Gordon joined the cast.
-Brandon Perea has been cast as a lead role.
+In September 2025, it was announced that Jacob Chase would direct the film and co-write the script with David Leslie Johnson-McGoldrick; ultimately, Chase solely received screenplay credit, while he and Johnson-McGoldrick received story credit.
+Lin Shaye, Amelia Eve, Maisie Richardson-Sellers, Sam Spruell, Island Austin, and Laura Gordon joining the cast.
+Brandon Perea was later cast in a lead role.

 Principal photography began on September 29, 2025, in Melbourne, Victoria at the Docklands Studios Melbourne.
 Other Victorian filming locations include Camberwell, Essendon and Kensington, which served as stand-ins for New England.
 Filming wrapped on November 13.
+In December, the title was reported as Insidious: The Bleeding World.
+In April 2026, the official title was revealed to be Insidious: Out of the Further.

+The film's score is composed by Joseph Bishara, who returned to the franchise after composing the first five films in the series.

 Release

-The untitled film is scheduled to be released in the United States on August 21, 2026.
+Insidious: Out of the Further premiered on August 18, 2026 at AMC The Grove 14 in Los Angeles, California, and was theatrically released in the United States on August 21, 2026.
 It was originally scheduled to be released on August 29, 2025, but was removed from the release schedule in December 2024.

+Home Media

+Insidious: Out of the Further is set to arrive digitally on October 6, 2026.

+Reception

+Box office

+Insidious: Out of the Further grossed $65 million in the United States and Canada, and $100 million in other territories, for a worldwide gross of $166 million.

+Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 47 out of 100, based on 26 critics, indicating "mixed or average" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale, the same as its predecessor.